codingfabi/hetpy/demo/hetPyDemo.md

 #### Create a graph from a .csv file

 HetPy provides a utility function to create a heterogeneous graph from a .csv file.
-For pracitcallity reasons, we assume each row of the .csv file to be a node and create edges by specifying the row indices to which a node connects in a special column.
+For pracitcality reasons, we assume each row of the .csv file to be a node and create edges by specifying the row indices to which a node connects in a special column.

 ```python